Memorial Day Weekend Ceremony at Madison Town Park. One of the Memorial Day Weekend events in Madison GA.

 1. Attend a Real Country Fair

-People riding horses at the Rutledge Country Fair one of the Memorial Day weekend events
+People riding horses at the Rutledge Country Fair.
+One of the Memorial Day Weekend events in Madison GA.

 On Saturday, visit downtown Rutledge for the annual Country Fair, taking place from 10:00 a.m. to 4:00 p.m.
 Live music, craft and food vendors, special performances, a petting zoo and more make this a fun event for the whole family.
-Be sure to arrive early to catch the parade!
+Be sure to arrive early to catch the patriotic parade that begins at 11:00 a.m.!

 2. Visit Rutledge's Tribute to Service Members